10 Promises to My Dog: Production

-10 Promises to My Dog is based on a novel authored by Hare Kawaguchi.
+10 Promises to My Dog is based on a novel by Hare Kawaguchi.
 This novel was in turn inspired by a set of rules entitled "The Ten Commandments of Dog Ownership".

 Reception

 Kevin Ma, reviewer for Love HK Film.com, describes director Katsuhide Motoki's approach to the story "very low-key and matter-of-fact", and added that "it almost feels like he decided to tell the story in a way that any director-for-hire would".
 He also criticized some of the characters.
 In particular, he said that Rena Tanaka "barely registers as the central character" and that "Ryo Kase fares even worse [than Rena Tanaka], but mostly because of his poorly-written plot device of a character than his acting skills in general."
 However, he did praise the child actors, saying that Mayuko Fukuda gives "the best performance as the child Akari".
 He also praised the ending of the film, describing it as "emotionally powerful and yet brilliantly understated".
 Yahoo!
 Japan holds the film with a review of 3.30 points (stars) out of 738 reviews.